decentralized-identity/interoperability/agenda.md

 </details>
 ## Agenda - 8 Sep - US time
 ## Agenda - 1 Sep - EU time

 ## Agenda - 25 Aug - US time
+### Summervacation back 1st of Sep
 ## Agenda - 18 Aug - EU time
+### Summervacation back 1st of Sep

 ## Agenda - 11 Aug - US time
+### Summary
+Go the the CCG recording on Tuesday 10th of August.
+Aries testing can be lobbied into be adjusted.

 ### WACI v1
 WACI v1 Introduction and where it is
 ### WACI interop